On this site:

 The case is in good condition.

-I was happy with that, because on many of these older bakelite AC/DC radios the top of the case is warped and cracked by the heat of the ballast lamp.
-Though Philips has fitted a sort of heat shield, on the long term this will hardly be enough to prevent damage.
-The ballast lamp dissipates 30 W of heat to slowly degradate the material.
+I was happy with that, because on many of these older bakelite AC/DC radios the top of the cabinet is warped and cracked by the heat of the ballast lamp.
+Though Philips has fitted a sort of heat shield on the upper inside of the cabinet, on the long term this will not be enough to prevent damage.
+The ballast lamp dissipates 30 W, this is a lot of heat to slowly degradate the material.
 So I was lucky to have one with a smooth top.

 The speaker cloth was really dirty